The Sex Lives of College Girls: Casting

 On October 14, 2020, the lead cast, made up of Pauline Chalamet, Amrit Kaur, Reneé Rapp and Alyah Chanelle Scott, was announced.
+Kalissa Persaud was the runner-up for Kaur's part.
 Dylan Sprouse joined the main cast in December 2020, but was replaced by Gavin Leatherwood on March 12, 2021, who was cast alongside Midori Francis, Chris Meyer, Ilia Isorelýs Paulino, Lolo Spencer, and Renika Williams in starring roles.
 On May 19, 2021, Sherri Shepherd, Maya Rose, Rob Huebel, Nicole Sullivan, Conor Donnally, Sierra Katow, Mekki Leeper, and James Morosini joined the cast in recurring capacities.
 On August 16, 2021, Izzy Roland, Kavi Ladnier, Stephen Guarino, Matt Maloy, Donielle Nash, and Najee Muhammad joined the cast in recurring capacities.
 On June 3, 2022, Mitchell Slaggert was cast as a new series regular for the second season.
 On August 15, 2022, Charlie Hall joined the cast in an undisclosed capacity for the second season.
 On July 10, 2023, it was announced that Rapp is only set to recur for the third season, and depart the series after that to focus on her music career.
 In April 2024, it was reported that Gracie Lawrence and Mia Rodgers were cast as series regulars for the third season.
 In May 2024, it was announced that Nabeel Muscatwalla, Rebecca Wisocky, and Michael Hsu Rosen were cast in recurring roles for the third season.
 On June 18, 2024, it was reported that Devin Craig, Ruby Cruz, Michael Provost, and Roby Attal joined the cast in recurring capacities for the third season.